+In this study, we aimed to understand specifically the soil microbial response to organic amendments.
 Improving our understanding of the biological players involved in nutrient release could help improve agricultural production while still maximizing environmental benefits from complex amendments.
-A key knowledge gap for varying organic management strategies is understanding the soil nitrogen (N) pool and the role of associated microbial communities as drivers of N cycling.
-In this study, we study the impacts of amendments of both alfalfa and compost, provided at 3 equal rates of total nitrogen, to a soil but with differing C: N ratios chosen to result in immobilization (compost) or mineralization (alfalfa).
+We hypothesize that distinct microbial communities respond to varying organic amendments.
+In this study, we study the impacts of amendments of both alfalfa and compost, provided at 3 equal rates of total nitrogen, to a soil but with differing C: N ratios ….let’s work on this paragraph together!.... immobilization (compost) or mineralization (alfalfa).
 We characterize both the chemical and microbial response to these amendments and hypothesize that specific microbial communities will respond to initial nitrogen and carbon availability and that this membership will be specific to varying amendments.
 We expect that these distinct early microbial responders will dominate soil microbial communities in response to organic amendments and will decrease in abundance through time.
 Our objective was to characterize these early responding microbial communities for various organic amendments and to identify potential microbial membership within organic amendments that may be involved in plant nutrient availability.

 ########### Materials and Methods ###########